Chicago police fatally shoot man in Englewood

 The officer will be placed on routine administrative duties for 30 days, according to a CPD statement.

-Crime scene tape cordoned off Harvard between 66th and 65th streets as a handful of detectives and evidence technicians gathered near the shooting scene.
+But the statement does not indicate exactly where the shooting occurred.
+Crime scene tape cordoned off Harvard between 65th and 66th streets as detectives and evidence technicians gathered near the shooting scene for hours.

-However, no markers for shell casings were visible from outside the taped off area, and it was unclear where exactly the shooting took place.
+However, no markers for shell casings were visible from outside the taped off area, near a small apartment building.

-Some neighbors and visitors who were searching for answers said this portion of Englewood is typically quiet.

-Eddie Clemons, who has lived in the area for his whole life, said the news was “shocking because you don’t get police activity on this block like this.”
+Jennifer Fulton, who lives in the area, said problems at that building have been allowed to persist, including issues with drugs and fire safety.
+A neighbor in the block has even complained to local Ald.
+Jeanette Taylor, Fulton said.

+Taylor declined to comment Sunday, responding to a voicemail message with a text saying that she had the flu.

 The Civilian Office of Police Accountability, the independent agency charged with probing police shootings, confirmed in a tweet Sunday afternoon that its investigators had also responded to the shooting.
 COPA urged anyone with information about the shooting to call (312) 746-3609.

-Jennifer Fulton, who lives in the area, said problems at the building have been allowed to persist, including issues with drugs and fire safety.
-A neighbor in the block has even complained to local Ald.
-Jeanette Taylor, Fulton said.
+Neighbors on Harvard said their immediate area in Englewood is largely peaceful.
+The building where the shooting erupted has, however, developed a bad reputation among other residents.

-She and Clemons both recalled a hostage team responded to the same building in August 2019, prompting police to shut off traffic on multiple blocks.
-In that incident, police responded to a domestic disturbance involving a 25-year-old man with a knife.
+Fulton and another neighbor, Eddie Clemons, both recalled that a hostage team responded to the same building in August 2019, prompting police to shut off traffic on multiple blocks.

+In that incident, officers also responded to a domestic disturbance involving a man with a knife, police said at the time.
+The man, 25 at the time, told officers through a window that he would not come out.

 “They always have problems,” Fulton said.
 “It needs to be shut down. … It’s chaos.”